bigbinary/lrm/README.md

-lrm stands for "Learn Ruby Motion".
+lrm stands for "Learn RubyMotion".

 Jump into any of the episodes and all you need to do is `rake` to see the project in action.